SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

     * You can use this as a block cipher, by just waiting for a buffer of fixed block size to fill up before you then "flush" it.

 ## Modern Cryptography

+* The longer a key, the harder (more compute power) it is to break it.
+* The key length should always be longer than what is possible to break/calculate, this changes over time.

 ### Cryptographic Secrecy

+* **Secret ciphers** - Don't make sense, better to have public scruteny
+* **Columnar Transposition** - Has too many weaknesses and is therefore not used in modern secure communication.

 ### Symmetric Key Algorithms

+* Also Known as:
+  * **Secret Key Cryptography**
+  * **Private Key Cryptography** - but confuses with Public/Private key pairs.
+* Shared secret between all participants
+* Pro: It's fast!
+* Con
+  * **Key Exchange is a major problem** - How to securily shared this in advance?
+    * Some secure online channel
+    * Some offline, out-of-band exchange
+  * **Does not implement non-repudiation**
+  * **Not scalable** - Cause you need to provide this key to every new user. so it's a key exchange scaling problem.
+  * **Keys regenerate often** - When someone should be excluded from communication, the key needs to be regenerated and redistributed again.

 ### Asymmetric Key Algorithms
 ### Hashing Algorithms

 ## Symmetric Cryptography
 ### Data Encryption Standard
 ### Advanced Encryption Standard
 ### Symmetric Key Management

 ## Asymmetric Cryptography
 ### RSA
 ### Elliptic Curve

 ## Hash Functions
 ### SHA
 ### MD5

 ## Digital Signatures
 ### HMAC

 ## Public Key Infrastructure
 ### Certificates
 ### Certificate Authorities
 ### Certificate Generation and Destruction
 ### Certificate Formats

 ## Asymmetric Key Management

 ## Cryptographic Attacks
 ### Brute Force
 ### Frequency Analysis